zer0cache/matic-docs/docs/validate/mainnet/validator-replacement.md

 **Note**:The Commission % will only show an estimated number and will not be an exact

 You can then click on **Stake Now** to confirm your stake.
-Once the transaction is successful you will be provided with a success message and then you become a validator on Matic.
+Once the transaction is successful you will be provided with a success message and then you become a validator on Polygon.

 <img src={useBaseUrl("img/staking/success.png")} />